tuinungcali/os/README.md

 # Wolfi

-This is the main package repository for the Wolfi project.
+This is the main package repository for the Wolfi project.a

 Named after the [smallest octopus][wiki-ow], [Wolfi][wolfi] is a lightweight GNU software distribution which is designed around minimalism, making it